Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Method

-The proposed model is estimated by full information maximum likelihood (FIML) to account for the heterogeneity of individual contributions to the likelihood.
+The proposed model is estimated using the full information maximum likelihood (FIML) technique for accounting for the heterogeneity of individual contributions to the likelihood function.
 The log-likelihood function of each individual and that of the overall sample can be expressed as

 and